-- Documentation that each employee is eighteen (18) years of age or older; - Documentation that each employee was found acceptable by the individual; - Annual documentation from a physician or other official that the employee is free from communicable disease as confirmed by an annual purified protein derivative of tuberculin (PPD) Skin Test. - Record of completion of competency based training in communication with people with intellectual disabilities; - Record of completion of competency based training in infection control procedures consistent with the requirements of the Occupational Safety and Health Administration, U.S. Department of Labor regulations at 29 CFR 1910.
-1030; - A high school diploma or general equivalency development; - · Record of completion of competency based training in emergency procedures; - Certification in cardiopulmonary resuscitation (CPR) and First Aid; - Training needed to address the unique support needs of the individual as detailed in their Plan of Care; and - Record of criminal background check consistent with the requirements of the Health-Care Facility Unlicensed Personnel Criminal Background Check Act of 1998, effective April 20, 1999 (D.C.
-Law 12-238), as amended by the Health-Care Facility Unlicensed Personnel Criminal Background Check Amendment Act of 2002, effective April 13,2002 (D.C.
+- Documentation that each employee is eighteen (18) years of age or older; - Documentation that each employee was found acceptable by the individual; - Annual documentation from a physician or other official that the employee is free from communicable disease as confirmed by an annual purified protein derivative of tuberculin (PPD) Skin Test; - Record of completion of competency-based training in communication with people with intellectual disabilities: - Record of completion of competency-based training in infection control procedures consistent with the requirements of the Occupational Safety and Health Administration, U.S. Department of Labor regulations at 29 CFR 1910.
+1030; - A high school diploma or general equivalency development; - Record of completion of competency-based training in emergency procedures; - Certification in cardiopulmonary resuscitation (CPR) and First Aid; - COVID vaccination in accordance with DC Health Rules 22 DCMR B230.2.
+With the addition of the COVID vaccination requirement, the District assures that an adequate provider pool will be maintained; - Training needed to address the unique support needs of the individual as detailed in their Plan of Care; and - Record of criminal background check consistent with the requirements of the Health-Care Facility Unlicensed Personnel Criminal Background Check Act of 1998, effective April 20, 1999 (D.C.
+Law 12-238), as amended by the Health-Care Facility Unlicensed Personnel Criminal Background Check Amendment Act of 2002, effective April 13, 2002 (D.C.
 Law 14-98; D.C.
 Official Code, \$5 44-55 1 et seq.).